 If your child has been injured in an auto accident in Mobile or anywhere in Alabama, and you believe it is the result of a defective car seat, it is important that you speak with one of our experienced defective product attorneys today.
 Defective car seat claims can be extremely complex.

-Please call Long & Long at (877) 336-0772 today to schedule a free, initial consultation with our defective product attorneys in our convenient Mobile, Alabama personal injury office.
+Please call The Long Brothers at (877) 336-0772 today to schedule a free, initial consultation with our defective product attorneys in our convenient Mobile, Alabama personal injury office.